 After you finish creating the content, it’s time to load everything into the software you chose.
 You’ll want to double check your subject lines, make sure your links are working, preview the emails to check the formatting, and more.
 Send drafts to yourself before going live so you can triple check everything one last time.

 Psssst.
 Don’t forget our free 8-day email course on creating, launching, and selling an info product.

 Okay, so that was the process my friends.
 18 steps wasn’t so bad, eh?
 Especially with worksheets, right?
 Everyone loves #AdultHomework.

-Soooooo, will you be building an email course to encourage signups to your list?
+Soooooo, will you be building an email course or challenge to encourage signups to your list?
 What will the topic be?
 Do tell (in the comments below).